stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 ### More on Ruby classes

 Classes are a central concept in Ruby allowing you to create *classes* of objects.
-But a huge part in understanding Ruby's object model is to embrace the idea that clasess are also objects.
+But a huge part in understanding Ruby's object model is to embrace the idea that classes are also objects.
 This way of thinking may not come naturally if you're from a Java or C++ background.

 Classes are objects and Ruby has special syntax for creating new class objects.
 But it's no wonder that you can also do this: